MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - Deploy three or more virtual machines across [availability zones](/azure/availability-zones/az-overview) to achieve datacenter-level fault tolerance.
   - If you're deploying commercial off-the-shelf software, consult the software vendor and test adequately before deploying the software into production.

-- For workloads that can't be deployed across availability zones, use [availability sets](/azure/virtual-machines/availability-set-overview) that contain three or more VMs.
+- For workloads that can't be deployed across availability zones, use [flexible virtual machine scale sets](/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-orchestration-modes#scale-sets-with-flexible-orchestration) that contain three or more VMs.
+Use [manage fault domains in scale sets](/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-manage-fault-domains) to configure the right number of fault domains.
-  - Consider availability sets only if availability zones don't meet workload requirements, such as for chatty workloads with low latency requirements.

 - Prioritize the use of Virtual Machine Scale Sets for scalability and zone redundancy.
 This point is particularly important for workloads that have varying loads.
 For example, if the number of active users or requests per second is a varying load.